Medically reviewed by Drugs.com. Last updated on Nov 26, 2021.

 A dead donor is someone who has good kidneys and has died from a disease that is unlikely to affect the kidneys, such as an accident, a heart attack or stroke.

-A kidney donor must be a good match for the recipient.
+Ideally, a kidney donor should be a good match for the recipient.
 This means that the donor and recipient have similar immune system chemicals, called HLA antigens.
 When these antigens match, there is less risk that the recipient's immune system will see the donor's kidney as a foreign object and reject it.

 What It's Used For